tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 N = sqrt((RAM in bytes)/(8 bytes))

 BUT this N alone would take up our entire RAM and we need some of that for other stuff like the OS.
-So scale it down a bit but not too much. %85 is a generous start.
+So scale it down a bit but not too much. %85 of that is a conservative start.
 Push it until it tanks your performance.
 It can help to have this be a multiple of your NB.
 Where did it start to tank?

 ### NB